Postage stamps and postal history of the Gilbert and Ellice Islands: Queen Elizabeth II

 A set of four stamps on 1 May 1960 commemorated the 60th anniversary of the discovery of phosphate at Ocean Island.
 The definitive series of 1965 depicted daily activities of the natives, but a decimal currency conversion necessitated surcharges in 1966 and a reissue of the stamps in 1968.
 The colony issued about 10-15 stamps per year thereafter, usually as sets of four, until the end of 1975.

-Establishment of Kiribati & Tuvalu
+Establishment of Kiribati and Tuvalu

 In 1976, the islands became two separate colonies and later independent as Kiribati and Tuvalu.

 The Gilbert Islands issued stamps under that name before attaining independence on 12 July 1979 as the Republic of Kiribati.
 The first stamps of Kiribati were a pair issued on 19 November 1979 to mark the independence of the country.

 The Tuvalu Philatelic Bureau was established on 1 January 1976, which was the day the Gilbert and Ellice Islands colony was dissolved and Tuvalu established as a separate British dependency.
 The first stamp issue was a set of provisional overprinted definitive stamps and a commemorative set of three stamps.
 The first postage stamp cancellation devices were put into use the same day.